openmanuscript/openmanuscript/tools/README.md

 this is not the case, an explicit path must set on the command line.
 See examples below.

+## oms2docx

+This script creates a `.docx` file from an `openmanuscript` database.
+It is currently under development, and does not support all features.
+This is built on top of `mistletoe` and `python-dox`.

 ### Known issues

 - Mac's `Pages` application does not recognize the `.rtf` footnotes syntax